Fury-19/Chai-Aur-Code-Javascript/README.md

 # Chai-Aur-Code-Javascript
-A Repo for Javascript form Chai Aur Code!!
+A Repo for Javascript from Chai Aur Code!!